subaquatic-pierre/oxideauth-api/docs/schema_improvements.md

 5. Seeding patterns:

-- Seed baseline role/permission bindings in the global namespace.
+- Seed baseline role/permission bindings in the global workspace.
 - Use idempotent upserts to avoid duplicates on re-run.

 SQL:

     -- [5] Seeding example (adjust to your bootstrap helpers) -- WITH perm AS (
-    --   SELECT id FROM permission WHERE namespace_id = global_namespace_id() AND name = 'project.read'
+    --   SELECT id FROM permission WHERE workspace_id = global_workspace_id() AND name = 'project.read'
     -- ), role_row AS (
-    --   SELECT id FROM role WHERE namespace_id = global_namespace_id() AND name = 'viewer'
+    --   SELECT id FROM role WHERE workspace_id = global_workspace_id() AND name = 'viewer'
     -- )
     -- INSERT INTO role_permission (role_id, permission_id)
     -- SELECT role_row.id, perm.id FROM role_row, perm